Kalpa (Vedanga)

 Kalpa (कल्प) means "proper, fit" and is one of the six disciplines of the Vedānga, or ancillary science connected with the Vedas – the scriptures of Hinduism.
 This field of study is focused on the procedures and ceremonies associated with Vedic ritual practice.

 The major texts of Kalpa Vedanga are called Kalpa Sutras in Hinduism.
 The scope of these texts includes Vedic rituals, rites of passage rituals associated with major life events such as birth, wedding and death in family, as well as personal conduct and proper duties in the life of an individual.
 Most Kalpasutras texts have experienced interpolation, changes and consequent corruption over their history, and Apasthamba Kalpasutra ancillary to the Yajurveda may be the best preserved text in this genre.

 Kalpa Sutras are also found in other Indian traditions, such as Jainism.

 Etymology

 Kalpa is a Sanskrit word that means "proper, fit, competent, sacred precept", and also refers to one of the six Vedanga fields of study.
-In Vedanga context, the German Indologist Max Muller translates it as "the Ceremonial".
+In Vedanga context, the German Indologist Max Muller translated it as "the Ceremonial".

-The word is widely used in other contexts, such as "cosmic time" (one day for Brahma, 4.32 billion human years), as well as for precepts or procedures that are "proper, fit" in medicine or another profession.
+The word is widely used in other contexts, such as "cosmic time" (one day for Brahma, 4.32 billion human years), as well as "formal procedures" in medicine or other secular contexts.